-Please feel free to contact our Township Clerk, Cindy Willshire or our Deputy Clerk, Stephanie Skidmore during normal business hours.
+Please feel free to contact our Township Clerk, Cindy Willshire or our Deputy Clerk, Amy Brown during normal business hours.
 Our office is open from 9:00am - 4:00pm EST, Monday through Thursday.
 We are open on Fridays by appointment only.
 To obtain an Absentee Ballot Application, please come to the Thornapple Township hall or email: email@example.com

 To register to vote, you must be all of the following: